-This summer the Lloyd’s Register Foundation Heritage & Education Centre is launching a brand new exhibition at 71 Fenchurch Street – From Coffee to Seaweed : Engineering a safer world since 1760
+This summer the Lloyd’s Register Foundation Heritage & Education Centre launched a brand new exhibition at 71 Fenchurch Street – From Coffee to Seaweed : Engineering a safer world since 1760

-The exhibition will explore the history of Lloyd’s Register told through unique objects and stories.
+The exhibition explores the history of Lloyd’s Register told through unique objects and stories.
 These objects include an original plan for the Thistlegorm, a map of the world highlighting James Cook's explorations in the 1770s and recordings of our General Committee meeting minutes.

-To celebrate this launch, Education and Outreach Coordinator Charlotte Ward and Archivist Max Wilson will be delivering a lecture on the objects and stories, providing a more in depth look at Lloyd’s Register’s unique history and the work of the Foundation.
-The evening will conclude with a curator led tour of the exhibition for attendees.
+To celebrate this launch, Education and Outreach Coordinator Charlotte Ward and Archivist Max Wilson delivered a lecture on the objects and stories, providing a more in depth look at Lloyd’s Register’s unique history and the work of the Foundation.
+The evening concluded with a curator led tour of the exhibition for attendees.

 You can watch the entire lecture and Q&A session below.